But have you ever thought about blogging or journaling about traveling?

 People are no longer interested in the buildings and resorts in distant destinations, they are more interested in reading about the locals, their mannerisms and behavior.
 They want to know about small streets and quaint shop that’s been there for hundreds of years.
 They want to taste unique products, everyday food of common people just like them.

-I used to sit in public places and just noticed small details in behaviour and manners of ordinary people.
+I used to sit in public places and just noticed small details in the behavior and manners of ordinary people.
 It helped me get to know the culture better and understand people more.

 3. Tell interesting stories

 People don’t want to hear about tedious details of traveling with a plane from one place to another – what they want is an adventure.
 “Something to take them out of their own lives and worlds and take them on a journey with you.
 And what makes an awesome story alive are the details interesting little notions about what people are doing ‘over there” – comments Dean Spurlock, a lifestyle blogger.

 So, tell stories, especially if you are blogging.
 People will love them.
 And if you are journaling, tell stories that you love, something that will remind you later in life of the amazing things you saw and the lovely adventures you had.